joshcanhelp/josh-to-11/content/post/121-essential-hardware-and-software-for-virtual-employees-and-contractors.md

 wpid: 1405
 ---

-# Essential Hardware And Software for Virtual Employees and Contractors

 8 months ago, I was able to make the switch to being a completely virtual worker.
 This is something I did with great excitement, partially because of the position that let me make this shift but also because it’s something I’ve wanted for a long time.
 I imagined a one “day on, one day off” schedule: I would spend one day completely unkempt, partially disrobed, and eating anything I found in the kitchen and the next I would make sure I had at least pants on and surf from coffee shop to coffee shop sipping espresso and checking my email on a patio.
 It sounded glorious.